 If there are no e-waste services currently in your area, look at re-use options or store items safe from the weather until access becomes available.

-Worse, what the kids don’t eat will end up as landfill and turn into harmful greenhouse gases.
+Worse, what the kids don’t eat could end up as landfill and turn into harmful greenhouse gases.

 There are a few simple things you can do to avoid food waste and cut down on packaging.

 Avoid packing lunches in multiple plastic bags or plastic zip-lock bags.
 If all that plastic is thrown out every day, it will add up to a lot of plastic waste over the year.
 Aluminium foil wrapping is also likely to be discarded at school when it can so easily be recycled over and over again (even when it's covered in gooey food).
 There are lots of alternatives to plastic lunch wraps including canvas or organic cotton lunch bags and wraps that are PVC-free.

 Look for a durable lunchbox that will last for years.
 Lunchboxes are available with separate compartments for different food items, eliminating the need for individual wrapping.
 Maybe try a tin lunch box for a retro look, or investigate the 'cooler' lunch bags which can keep food chilled for up to 8 hours.

 It's very tempting to rely on snacks that have been packaged up into lots of small, convenient servings, but all that packaging goes straight to landfill.
 Invest in a few re-usable, sealable containers that you can use over and over again, or replace packaged snack foods with fruit which comes in nature's own wrapping.
-Apples and oranges are great, but try some other options like nashi pears or grapes for a change.
 You could also make homemade muesli bars and mini muffins rather than buying heavily-packaged snacks.
-There are also many websites with new and traditional recipes that make use of leftovers.
+There are also websites with recipes that make use of leftovers.